maziyardowlat/KanyeTodoList/README.md

 - As a user, I want to be able to write down notes for each specific course I have, so I can have a reference to how I want to improve my grade or where I want to finish the class with

+- As a user, I want to be able to save my TodoList
+- As a user, I want to be able to load my TodoList from a file

 </p>

 <p> <strong> Realized User Stories (Phase 1) </strong>